 Here is some straight talk about Dementia in seniors.
 It’s hard.
 It’s very hard.
 And it’s sad.
 A once vital loved one is increasingly unable to participate in the day to day world.
 To help them, we end up living in their world, where, with training and compassion we can comfort them.

 1. Stick close to your doctors.
 There are medications that can help, particularly early in some of the disease processes.

 2. Find your local patient support groups, like the Alzheimer’s Association.
-They can help both the senior with Dementia and the family.
-“Day Programs” for people with Dementia can be wonderful.
-They help the senior stay grounded, they help the family understand the process, and they give the family a break in caretaking.
+They can help both the individual with dementia and their family.
+“Day Programs” for people with dementia can be wonderful; they help the senior stay grounded, help the family understand the process, and give the family a break in caretaking.
 Everyone wins, and the programs are often offered free or very inexpensively by various public entities.

-3. Learn how to communicate with seniors with Dementia.
+3. Learn how to communicate with those with dementia.
 There are plenty of courses available.
-The basics are 1.
+The basics are - 1.
 Don’t argue, 2.
 Live in their world, and 3.
 Redirect requests you cannot help them with and redirect from things that confuse or frighten them.

-Call Assisted Living Locators Long Island to discuss any aspect of care for seniors with Dementia.
+Call Assisted Living Locators Long Island to discuss any aspect of care for your loved one with dementia.
 We can help.